State Innovation Models (SIM) Studies

 - Wood SJ, Albertson EM, Conrad DA.
 Accountable Care Program Implementation and Effects on Participating Health Care Systems in Washington State: A Conceptual Model.
 J Ambul Care Manage.
 2019 Oct/Dec;42(4):321-336. doi: 10.1097/JAC.0000000000000302.
 PMID: 31449166.

-- Conrad DA, Kwan-Gett T, Coe NB, Grembowski D, Wood SJ, Baseman JG, et al. (Department of Health Services, University of Washington, Seattle, WA).
+- Conrad DA, Kwan-Gett T, Coe NB, Grembowski D, Wood SJ, Baseman JG, et al. (Department of Health Systems and Population Health, University of Washington, Seattle, WA).
 Washington State Innovation Models (SIM) Evaluation Final Report.
 31 Jan 2019.

 SIM Follow-Up Evaluation